-Figure 5: QTQt models of each individual AFT kinetic population plotted with respect to the true thermal history. (a) Kinetic 455 population one (b) Kinetic population two (c) Kinetic population three.
-The magenta dashed line indicates the approximate sensitivity of each kinetic population within the overall model history (also see Fig. 6b retention ages).
+Figure 5: QTQt models of each individual AFT kinetic population plotted with respect to the true thermal history. (a) Kinetic population one (b) Kinetic population two (c) Kinetic population three.
+The magenta dashed line indicates the approximate t-T sensitivity of each kinetic population within the overall model history (also see Fig. 6b retention ages).
+The true kinetics were applied in each simulation.
 All other explicit boundary conditions are the same as previous models.